Anasthase/AndroidSeekBarPreference/README.md

 ```

 Where:
-* `minValue`: The minimum value of your preference.
+* `minValue`: The minimum value for the setting.
-* `maxValue`: The maximum value of your preference.
+* `maxValue`: The maximum value for the setting.
-* `stepValue`: The value of the steps allowed for your preference.
+* `stepValue`: The step value for for the setting.
 * `format`: The formatting string of the current value.
-If specified, must be a valid format string, as expected by `String.format()`.
-If not, only the value will be displayed.
+If specified, must be a valid format string, as expected by `String.format()`, otherwise only the value will be displayed.
 If `null`, the current value will not be displayed.

-### Edge cases
+Be aware of the following edge cases:
+* If `minValue` is lesser than 0, it will be set to 0
+* If `maxValue` is lesser than or equal to `minValue`, it will be set to `minValue + 1`
-* If `defaultValue` is lesser than `minValue` or greater than `maxValue`, it will be equal to `minValue`
+* If `defaultValue` is lesser than (respectively greater than) `minValue` (respectively `maxValue`), it will be set to `minValue` (respectively `maxValue`)
 * If the current stored preference value if lesser than (respectively greater than) `minValue` (respectively `maxValue`), it will be displayed as `minValue` (respectively `maxValue`)

+### In code

+`SeekBarPreference` store the setting value as `int`.
+Therefore, `SharedPreferences`'s `getInt()` method must be used to retrieve setting value, and `SharedPreferences.Editor`'s `putInt()` method must be used to set setting value.

+## Advanced usage

+As for any Android `Preference`, title and summary can be accessed through their accessors.
+All other parameters (minimum value, maximum value, current value, step value, format string) also have dedicated accessors.

+An `SeekBar.OnSeekBarChangeListener` listener can also be registered through the `setOnSeekBarChangeListener()` method to monitor `SeekBar` events.